By Louise Julig

 Before engaging with others, spend some time using best practices to fill out your LinkedIn profile.

-“If you’re not using groups, you’re not using the biggest resource on LinkedIn,” said Filbird.
+Completing your profile to 100% and keeping it up to date are LinkedIn best practices.“If you’re not using groups, you’re not using the biggest resource on LinkedIn,” said Filbird.
 “That’s where the gold is—people looking for help.”

 Filbird finds groups to join by searching for keywords in the Groups Search function, seeing what groups his connections are in and receiving group recommendations from his connections.